|Support||Email, Chat, Phone|

 Here was an IPVanish server in Toronto, Canada at 78 Mpbs.

 Although the speeds weren’t horrible, IPVanish is not certainly not the best Canada VPN to choose from.

 In comparison to other top VPNs, IPVanish does not do very well in terms of speeds.
-Aside from the results above, you can also see this in the NordVPN vs IPVanish comparison.
+Aside from the results above, we also discussed this issue in the NordVPN vs IPVanish comparison.

-If you want a fast VPN, there are better choices to consider.
+If you want the fastest VPN, there are better options to consider.

 How much does IPVanish cost?

 With the regular prices, the cheapest you can get IPVanish for is $6.49/month with the annual plan.
-Fortunately, IPVanish is currently offering a nice 57% discount coupon, which saves you quite a bit on the standard prices.
+Fortunately, IPVanish is currently offering this 57% discount coupon, which saves you quite a bit on the standard prices.

 When you use the IPVanish coupon the prices drop down to what you see below: